 Here’s what he told me (without a script) as I began asking him questions about purchasing an RV.

-· Interiors are fabulous.
+- Interiors are fabulous.
 Sides fold out to make rooms twice as big.
-Showers are normal size.
-On-board flat-screen TVs, big refrigerators, normal sized stoves.
+Showers are of normal size.
+On-board flat-screen TVs, big refrigerators, normal-sized stoves.

 Sounds cool, makes me actually think I’d like to try it sometime.
 Again the point…why weren’t these attractive features ever mentioned in any of his broadcast advertising?
 Print as well.
 In his newspaper ads and on TV all we saw were overhead shots of big white boxes.
 Inside though, they’re really, really cool.